-A. Yes.
-The going private transactions in this space had an average transaction valuation of \$2.412 billion (at closing), and a median transaction valuation of \$963 million (again at closing), with a maximum transaction value of \$15.7 billion and a minimum of \$1.98 million.
-This robust population of going-private transactions, moreover, are quite comparable to (if perhaps slightly smaller than) non-going private acquisitions, which had an average transaction valuation of \$4.053 billion, and a median transaction valuation of \$1.671 billion, with a maximum transaction value of \$13.338 billion and a minimum of \$34.75 million.
-The instant transaction, which is currently projected to close at a value of \$1.25 billion fits comfortably within the FactSet of precedent transactions, and it is indeed smaller than the average transaction in either subset.
-I note further that the use of special purpose vehicles to consummate an acquisition transaction is overwhelmingly the favored structural choice for the deals in the FactSet database.
-Indeed, of the nine going-private deals where FactSet specifically reports on deal structure, all of them used a structure that involves a special purpose entity.
-Moreover, of the entire collection of utilities acquisitions (public or private) 30 of the 31 acquisitions for which FactSet reports the deal structure utilized an SPE catalyst to consummate the transaction.
-This simply confirms what I teach my students: SPE structures are overwhelmingly likely in all types of mergers and acquisitions.
+4 A. Yes.
+The going private transactions in this space had an average transaction valuation of 5 \$2.412 billion (at closing), and a median transaction valuation of \$963 million (again at 6 closing), with a maximum transaction value of \$15.7 billion and a minimum of \$1.98 7 This robust population of going-private transactions, moreover, are quite million.
+8 comparable to (if perhaps slightly smaller than) non-going private acquisitions, which had 9 an average transaction valuation of \$4.053 billion, and a median transaction valuation of 10 \$1.671 billion, with a maximum transaction value of \$13.338 billion and a minimum of 11 \$34.75 million.
+The instant transaction, which is currently projected to close at a value of 12 \$1.25 billion, fits comfortably within FactSet's population of precedent transactions, and 13 it is indeed smaller than the average transaction from either subset.
+I note further that the use of special purpose vehicles to consummate an acquisition transaction is 14 15 overwhelmingly the favored structural choice for the deals in the FactSet database.
+Indeed, 16 of the nine going-private deals where FactSet specifically reports on deal structure, all of them used a structure that involves a special purpose entity.
+Moreover, of the entire 17 18 collection of utilities acquisitions (public or private) 30 of the 31 acquisitions for which 19 FactSet reports the deal structure utilized an SPE catalyst to consummate the transaction.
+20 This simply confirms what I teach my students: SPE structures are overwhelmingly likely 21 in all types of mergers and acquisitions.

-Q. ARE THERE ANY ADVANTAGES TO PRIVATE EQUITY OWNERSHIP STRUCTURES?
+1Q.ARE THERE ANY ADVANTAGES TO PRIVATE CAPITAL OWNERSHIP2STRUCTURES?

-A. Yes.
-There are distinct advantages of a private ownership structure that public ownership cannot offer, especially for long-term value preservation and creation.
-And in my opinion, some of these economic advantages have driven the increased popularity of the private- equity structure.
-Put simply, private equity structures often lead to better and more attentively managed companies over the long term.
-Much of modern financial economics is predicated around structuring companies to minimize problems that can occur when those who control a firm are not coterminous with its owners (including stockholders and other stakeholders).
-14 When this gulf between ownership and control is appreciable, a variety of value destroying behaviors can manifest.
+3 Yes.
+There are distinct advantages of a private ownership structure that public ownership A. 4 cannot offer, especially for long-term value preservation and creation.
+And in my opinion, some of these economic advantages have driven the increased popularity of the private-5 6 equity structure.
+Put simply, private capital investments often lead to better and more 7 attentively managed companies over the long term.
+Much of modern financial economics 8 is predicated around structuring companies to minimize problems that can occur when 9 those who control a firm are not coterminous with its owners (including stockholders and other stakeholders).15 When this gulf between ownership and control is appreciable, a 10 11 variety of value destroying behaviors can manifest.
+In many situations, the longer and more 12 patient time horizons of private capital investors is best positioned to overcome 13 conventional ownership-versus-control hurdles.

-Q. HOW DO PRIVATE EQUITY STRUCTURES COMPARE TO PUBLICLY-TRADED ENTITIES IN THIS REGARD?
+Q. HOW DO PRIVATE EQUITY STRUCTURES COMPARE TO PUBLICLY TRADED ENTITIES IN THIS REGARD?